hsg-methods-reading-group/hsg-methods-reading-group.github.io/README.md

 # St. Gallen Methods Reading Group

 This is the website for the _St.
-Gallen Methods Reading Group_, whic you can find here:
+Gallen Methods Reading Group_:

 __[🔗hsg-methods-reading-group.github.io](https://hsg-methods-reading-group.github.io)__

-#### Requirements
+## Requirements to Edit

 This website is built using Zola (https://www.getzola.org/), a static website generator.
 Please note that you need to install Zola before updating the website.